Restructuring and insolvency in South Africa: overview

 Forms of security

 Effects of non-compliance.
-In the event of non-compliance with the formalities, the lender does not have an enforceable real right and is therefore unable to rely on the mortgage bond to prove a secured claim if the debtor is liquidated.
+Non-compliance means that the lender does not have an enforceable real right and cannot use the mortgage bond to prove a secured claim if the debtor is liquidated.

 Creditor and contributory ranking

 On liquidation of a company, creditors are paid according to the following rank.